 Recognition is the process of incorporating and including an item that meets the definition of an element and can be measured in a way that achieves the qualitative characteristics while taking into account the constraints on information included in GPFRs in the amounts displayed on the face of the appropriate financial statement.
 The financial accounts include all things that meet the recognition requirements.
 The following are the conditions for recognition:

-Accounting regulations, notes, and other explanatory detail have no effect on the failure to identify objects that fulfil the definition of an element and the recognition requirements.
+Accounting regulations, notes, and other explanatory details do not affect the failure to identify objects that fulfil the definition of an element and the recognition requirements.
 Disclosure, on the other hand, can reveal information on objects that fulfil many but not all of the properties of an element’s definition.
 Items that fulfil the criteria of an element but cannot be measured in the way that is necessary can also be disclosed.
-Derecognition is the process of determining if changes have happened since the previous reporting date that merit removing a previously recognised element from the financial statements, and if so, deleting the item.
+Derecognition is the process of determining whether changes have occurred since the previous reporting date that warrant removing a previously recognised element from the financial statements, and if so, deleting the item.
 The same criteria are utilised for derecognition as for initial recognition when evaluating ambiguity regarding the presence of an element.

 Measurement